DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 kubectl create -f $HOME/metallb-config.yaml
 ```
 #### Step 4: Configure /etc/hosts

-Lastly configure /etc/hosts/ with the new IP Addresses (you can add your own as needed for services).
+Lastly, configure /etc/hosts/ with the new IP Addresses (**NOTE:** you can add your own as needed for services).
 You will need to fill in the values used for the subnet.

 ```shell
   export PASSTHROUGH_GATEWAY_IP=172.x.x.x
   export PUBLIC_GATEWAY_IP=172.x.x.x